zi-lin/zi-lin.github.io/_posts/2019-05-01-domain-adaptation.md

 - **Integrating with features learned from unlabeled data**: Chen et al. (2012)[^20] applied high-order DLMs to a second-order graph-based parser.
 The DLMs allow the new parser to explore high-order features without increasing the time complexity.
 The DLMs are extracted from a 43 million words English corpus and a 311 million words corpus of Chinese parsed by the baseline parser.
 Features based on the DLMs are used in the parser.

 # Useful resource
-Apart from the reference, this post is mainly based on:
+Apart from the reference, this post is also inspired a lot from:
 - Yu, Juntao, 2018.
 [Semi-supervised methods for out-of-domain dependency parsing](https://arxiv.org/pdf/1810.02100.pdf). arXiv preprint arXiv:1810.02100.
+- Barbara Plank, 2011.
+[Domain Adaptation for Parsing](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.721.5989&rep=rep1&type=pdf).
+Ph.D. thesis, University of Groningen.

-Many thanks to their work and valuable thinkings to this direction.
+Many thanks to their work, surveys on previous work and valuable thinkings to this direction.
+The literature review is necessarily incomplete as the literature on domain adaptation is huge (even though I only focus on parsing and tagging).
+I will appreciate it if you could give some feedbacks and suggestions after reading this post :)

 [^1]: Kevin Gimpel, Nathan Schneider, Brendan O’Connor, Dipanjan Das, Daniel Mills, Jacob Eisenstein, Michael Heilman, Dani Yogatama, Jeffrey Flanigan, and Noah A. Smith.
 2011.
 Part-of-speech tagging for twitter: Annotation, features, and experiments.
 In Proc. of ACL.
 [^2]:  Lingpeng Kong, Nathan Schneider, Swabha Swayamdipta, Archna Bhatia, Chris Dyer, and Noah A. Smith.
 2014.
 A Dependency Parser for Tweets.
 In Proc. of EMNLP.